spacepy/spacepy/Doc/source/quickstart.rst

 NASA CDF.

-The basic container type is analogous to a folder (on a filesystem; HDF5 calls this a group): Here we implement this as a dictionary-like object, a :class:`datamodel.SpaceData` object, which also carries attributes.
+The basic container type is analogous to a folder (on a filesystem; HDF5 calls this a group): Here we implement this as a dictionary-like object, a :class:`~spacepy.datamodel.SpaceData` object, which also carries attributes.
 These attributes can be considered to be global, i.e. relevant for the entire folder.
-The next container type is for storing data and is based on a numpy array, this class is :class:`datamodel.dmarray` and also carries attributes.
+The next container type is for storing data and is based on a numpy array, this class is :class:`~spacepy.datamodel.dmarray` and also carries attributes.
 The dmarray class is analogous to an HDF5 dataset.